yoshakami/plt0/README.md

 ## known bugs
 Minimum cmpr image size is 16x16 when encoding <br>
 Bmd output is untested <br>
-No TPL Support for Paint Layout
+No TPL Support for Paint and Opening Layout <br>
+cmpr encoding won't work on wine if the image dimensions are not a multiple of 8 (because in such case, empty data needs to fill this void.
+It works fine on windows)

 big decoding bug (if input image format is an encoded texture) ci14x2 reversex